Ross Fitzgerald: Other roles and activities

 Fitzgerald served as chair of Centenary of Federation Queensland between 1999 and 2002, and as a judge of the Prime Minister's Literary Award for Non Fiction and Australian History.

 He was member of the New South Wales Civil and Administrative Tribunal from 2012 to 2016, of the Australian Government's Expert Advisory Group on Drugs and Alcohol between 2000 and 2013, a member of the New South Wales Heritage Council between 2003 and 2009, a member of the New South Wales Parole Board between 2002 and 2012, a member of Administrative Decisions Tribunal of New South Wales between 2002 and 2012, and a member of the Queensland Parole Board between 1997 and 2002.

 At the 2016 federal election Fitzgerald was a candidate for the Australian Senate representing the state of New South Wales, standing for the Australian Sex Party (later renamed The Reason Party).

 Fitzgerald is a life member of the Australian Republic Movement.

 Recognition and honours

 In 2014 Fitzgerald as appointed a Member in the Order of Australia (AM) for significant service to education in the field of politics and history as an academic, and to community and public health organisations.

 His 2015 book, Going out backwards: a Grafton Everest adventure was shortlisted for the 2017 Russell Prize for Humour Writing.

 Personal life

-Fitzgerald is a recovery alcoholic who admitted in his memoirs, My Name is Ross: An Alcoholic's Journey and Fifty Years Sober, to consuming excessive alcohol between the ages of 15 and 24 years, when he took his last drink.
+Fitzgerald is a recovering alcoholic who admitted in his memoirs, My Name is Ross: An Alcoholic's Journey and Fifty Years Sober, to consuming excessive alcohol between the ages of 15 and 24 years, when he took his last drink through his regular attendance of Alcoholics Anonymous meetings.

 Published works

-Fitzgerald has published 46 books, including the following titles:
+Fitzgerald has published 47 books, including the following titles: